Lunch: Central

 In Hungary, lunch is traditionally the main meal of the day, following a leves (soup).

 In Poland, the main meal of the day (called obiad) is traditionally eaten between 1:00 pm and 5:00 pm, and consists of a soup and a main dish.
 Most Poles equate the English word "lunch" with "obiad" because it is the second of the three main meals of the day; śniadanie (breakfast), obiad (lunch/dinner) and kolacja (dinner/supper).
 There is another meal eaten by some called drugie śniadanie, which means "second breakfast".
 Drugie śniadanie is eaten around 10:00 am and is a light snack, usually consisting of sandwiches, salad, or a thin soup.

 In Romania, lunch (prânz in Romanian) is the main hot meal of the day.
-Lunch normally consists of two dishes: usually, the first course is a soup and the second course, the main course, often consists of meat accompanied by potato, rice or pasta (garnitură) Traditionally, people used to bake and eat desserts, but nowadays it is less common.
+Lunch normally consists of two dishes: usually, the first course is a soup and the second course, the main course, often consists of meat accompanied by potato, rice or pasta (garnitură).
+Traditionally, people used to bake and eat desserts, but nowadays it is less common.
 On Sundays, the lunch is more consistent and is usually accompanied by an appetiser or salad.

 Eastern

-In Russia, the midday meal is taken in the afternoon.
-Usually, lunch is the biggest meal and consists of a first course, usually a soup, and a second course which would be meat and a garnish.
-Tea is standard.
+In Russia, the midday meal is taken in the afternoon. lunch is typically the biggest meal and consists of a first course, usually a soup, and a second course that would be meat and a garnish.
+Tea is the standard beverage.

 In Bosnia and Herzegovina, lunch is the day's main meal.
 It is traditionally a substantial hot meal, sometimes with additional courses like soup and dessert.
 It is usually a savoury dish, consisting of protein (such as meat), starchy foods (such as potatoes), and a vegetable or salad.
-It is usually eaten around 2:00 pm.
+It is normally eaten around 2:00 pm.

-In Bulgaria lunch is usually eaten between 12:00 PM - 14:00 PM.
+In Bulgaria, lunch is normally eaten between 12:00 PM and 2:00 PM.
 In the capital of Sofia, people usually order takeaway because lunch breaks are too short to go in place.
-In other areas, Bulgarians often have salad as first meal and a dish from the national cuisine as second one.
+In other areas, Bulgarians often have salad as the first meal and a dish from the national cuisine as the second one.